FOREX-Euro near 2-week low as EU summit hopes fade

 SHOWDOWN IN TOKYO

-The dollar also fell more than a full cent to 79.55 yen from a two-month high of 80.63 yen hit on Monday, failing to stay above a key chart level from the top of weekly Ichimoku cloud at 80.41, in one bearish sign.
+The dollar also fell about a full cent to 79.74 yen from a two-month high of 80.63 yen hit on Monday, failing to stay above a key chart level from the top of weekly Ichimoku cloud at 80.41, in one bearish sign.

 Strong resistance prompted some hedge funds that had built yen short positions on speculation about more easing by the Bank of Japan are giving up on their bets, said a U.S. bank trader.

-Noda looks certain to win parliament's approval for his signature tax hike plan, thanks to support from the two main opposition parties.
+Noda looks certain to win parliament's approval for his signature tax hike plan in a vote expected around 0420-0520 GMT on Tuesday, thanks to support from the two main opposition parties.

 But with a number of ruling party lawmakers threatening to vote against the bills and to leave his Democratic Party of Japan, he is facing risk of losing a parliamentary majority, which could lead to an early election.
 (Reporting by Hideyuki Sano; Editing by Eric Meijer & Kim Coghill)